yie1d/pydoll/docs/en/features/network/interception.md

 !!! info "Type Hints for Better IDE Support"
     Use type hints like `RequestPausedEvent` to get autocomplete for event keys.
 All event types are in `pydoll.protocol.fetch.events`.

+!!! note "Production-Ready Waiting"
+    The examples in this guide use `asyncio.sleep()` for simplicity.
+In production code, consider using more explicit waiting strategies like waiting for specific elements or implementing network idle detection.
+See the [Network Monitoring](monitoring.md) guide for advanced techniques.

 ## Common Use Cases

 ### 1. Blocking Resources to Save Bandwidth